teachen-ch/voty/docs/stack.md

 ### Deployment

 Our CI/CD pipelines runs on GitHub Actions.
-On each commit, deploy-publish.yml will build a docker image of voty, run cypress E2E tests and, if successful, push the latest image to packages.github.com.
+On each commit, deploy-publish.yml will build a docker image of voty.ch, run cypress E2E tests and, if successful, push the latest image to packages.github.com.
 From there it can be deployed to migration as follows:

 ```
 yarn run migrate_dev